Dunes - Help us protect them

 We ask that you enjoy the beach.
 And if you find that previous visitors have not been as courteous, your assistance in picking up the beach would be very much appreciated.
 It’s an activity that most local beach-goers practice.
 Here are rules necessary to maintain our beautiful natural resource - the beach:

-- Fires - are only allowed on the beach with a permit, allowed in certain areas of the City during certain times of the year.
+- Fires are only allowed on the beach with a permit, allowed in certain areas of the City during certain times of the year.
 No open fires, including any type of charcoal.
-View more information on the Beach Permits page.
+View more information on our Beach Fire Burn Permits page.

-- Holes - for safety reasons, please do not dig large holes
+- No Holes - for safety reasons, please do not dig large holes.

 - No camping.